 Samsung Galaxy is the trademark and brand name for a series of smartphones and tablets manufactured and marketed by Samsung Electronics.
-The entire product line is diverse, and each product category caters to a particular sociodemographic profile.
+The entire product line is diverse, and each product category caters to a particular sociodemographic and psychographic profile.

-Under the brand, there are smartphones designed and marketed specifically for high-end consumers, business users, and power users, while other models target entry-level, younger, and budget-conscious consumers.
+Nevertheless, under the brand, there are smartphones designed and marketed specifically for high-end consumers, business users, and power users, while other models target entry-level, younger, and budget-conscious consumers.
 Some appeal to consumers who prefer bigger display screens.
 Others appeal to those consumers in search of premium built quality.

 The same is true for the Galaxy tablets.
 Samsung continuously develops tablets to compete with high-end tablets from other manufacturers, such as the iPad Pro from Apple and the Surface from Microsoft.
 It also continuously markets mid-range and budget-friendly Galaxy tablets.
 Note that the company has diversified the Samsung Galaxy brand further with the introduction of the Galaxy Watch and Galaxy Buds product lines.